Radio Frequencies

 Australian phone networks are built using multiple frequencies, and not all frequencies are available in every location.
 The network frequencies used in rural areas are often completely different to those used in the city.

-3G 850, 900 MHz
+3G 850, 900, 2100 MHz Closing in 2024

 4G 700, 850, 900, 1800, 2100, 2300, 2600 MHz

-5G 700, 850, 1800, 2100, 2300, 3500 MHz, 26 GHz (Gigahertz) with 3500 MHz (n78) the main 5G Band
+5G 700, 850, 1800, 2100, 2300, 3500 MHz, 26 GHz (Gigahertz) with 3500 MHz (n78) the main 5G Band.

 Notes on Microwave (1 GHz to 300GHz)